NStefanovski/arxv-tool/README.md

-# arxv-tool API Service
+# arxv-tool arXiv API Service

-This repository contains the codebase for an AWS Lambda function that retrieves abstracts from arXiv given a list of URLs and uses OpenAI's API to analyze how the abstracts are interconnected.
+This repository contains the codebase for an AWS Lambda function that retrieves abstracts from **arXiv** given a list of URLs and uses OpenAI's API to analyze how the abstracts are interconnected.
 The infrastructure is managed using Terraform, and deployment is automated with GitHub Actions.

 ## Table of Contents